au-research/ARDC-23-things/things/thing-12.md

 HandheldFriendly: true
 author: ANDS
 description: |
-    The Australian National Data Service (ANDS) is a program funded by the Australian Government to develop research data infrastructure and enable more effective use of Australia's research data assets.
+    Data descriptor, keyword, subject … these are all terms commonly used when discussing metadata.
+Learn about the use of controlled vocabularies to enhance data discovery.
 keywords: 'data, research, research data, australia' og:description: |
-    The Australian National Data Service (ANDS) is a program funded by the Australian Government to develop research data infrastructure and enable more effective use of Australia's research data assets. og:site_name: ANDS og:title: 'Thing 12: Vocabularies for data description' og:type: website
+    Data descriptor, keyword, subject … these are all terms commonly used when discussing metadata.
+Learn about the use of controlled vocabularies to enhance data discovery. og:site_name: ANDS og:title: 'Thing 12: Vocabularies for data description' og:type: website